Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 She was first elected to the seat of Witham, Essex, in 2010, after working for several years in PR for the Conservative Party, as well as lobbying for tobacco and alcohol industries.

-Liz Truss replaces Dominic Raab as foreign secretary.
+Liz Truss replaced Dominic Raab as foreign secretary in September 2021.

 She was previously in Theresa May’s cabinet as the first female lord chancellor between 2016 and 2017.
 She served as environment secretary in David Cameron's government from 2014-16.